JoshPattman/goevo/README.md

-# `goevo` - work-in-progress NEAT implementation in Golang
+# `goevo` - NEAT implementation in Golang
 GoEVO is designed to be a fast but easy-to-understand package that implements the NEAT algorithm.
-It is still in development and has not had a major release yet, so stability is not guaranteed.
+I have built the package with customisability in mind, so it is trivial to modify the algorithm or add your own components.
+In the future, HyperNEAT witll also be supported (see TODO at the bottom of this page).
+The package is still in development and has not had a major release yet, so stability is not guaranteed.
 If you find a bug or have any suggestions, please do raise an issue and i'll try to fix it. \
 To learn more about the NEAT algorithm, here is the original paper: [Stanley, K. O., & Miikkulainen, R. (2002).
 Evolving neural networks through augmenting topologies.
 Evolutionary computation, 10(2), 99-127.](https://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf)
 ## Usage
 ### Creating and Modifying a `Genotype`